Prompt: Unable to hide it any longer, a family-member delivers bad news at a dinner-table conversation.

 Oscar winner Jenny Cavanagh shaves her legs with Pristine® razors.
 Emaciated children drift through an African city, draped with flies.

 A sniper blows out the tyres of what looks like a schoolbus.
 Helicopters descend on a mountain compound, guns blazing.
-Infinity Studios proudly presents Thank You For Your Service®.
+Infinity Studios proudly presents Hero Troopers 3®.

 A hospital explodes, raining glass and concrete.
 Zizzi Beauchamp sashays past, singing about the beautiful future.
 Frightened people pour out of an airport terminal, hands in the air.

-“Is it the violent video games?
-What’s going on?
+“Is it the video games?
+Des?
 Why did you do this?”

-Gunfire rakes through them.
+Gunfire rakes through the crowd.
 People collapse and scream.
 Sara-Lee Hensworth pouts suggestively, lips pink with CoralSweet™ gloss.
-Missiles streak across a rendering of the Syrian desert.
+Missiles streak across the Syrian desert.

 He drags his attention away from the screen.
 Looks at his parents, she so worried, he with a firm frown.
 He looks at his hands, back at their faces.
 Tries to order his thoughts.
 Whispers: